 You’ve spent months designing an integrated project, and any changes you make create ripple effects.
 Sometimes, changes are unavoidable, but you should solicit advice from your building and design teams to find the easiest way to make changes without generating major expenses and creating problems in other areas.

 Assembling your team is best done during the planning process.
-Experts can save you money on materials, securing building permits and planning the construction strategically to use natural landscaping features.
+Experts can save you money on materials, securing building permits, and planning the construction strategically to use natural landscaping features.
 There are lots of expert roofers all over the country, and many roofers also install siding such as James Hardie fiber cement products.
 Ideally, you can hire an experienced team to handle both of these critical aspects of the building process.

 Renovation can handle your siding installation and roofing for any home or commercial project.
-The team members will work with you to choose the optimal siding for your project whether the building is being designed for senior living, multi-family use, urban singles, light commercial businesses or your personal residence.
+The team members will work with you to choose the optimal siding for your project whether the building is being designed for senior living, multi-family use, urban singles, light commercial businesses, or your personal residence.
 That’s why tapping into local experience and skills is so important.
-Webster Groves receives annual rainfall of 44 inches, which compares to a U.S. average of 39 inches.
+Webster Groves receives an annual rainfall of 44 inches, which compares to a U.S. average of 39 inches.
 Wetter environments require special options in buildings to prevent excessive wear and repairs.
 A local expert can recommend ventilated rainscreen assemblies and other moisture-management techniques to get longer use out of your roofing and siding choices.

 Other Design Concerns in Today’s Building Industry

-There are environmental, regulatory and logistical concerns in any building project.
+There are environmental, regulatory, and logistical concerns in any building project.
 Many of these technical problems are bigger concerns for your contractors, but a smart owner keeps track of all the issues that might affect construction.
 For example, nearby construction or rehabilitation projects might restrict vehicular traffic and create logistical barriers to overcome.

 OSHA sets limits on the amount of silica dust that construction teams can be exposed to while working.
 The existing standard was recently revised to require 80 percent less dust.
 James Hardie has been working proactively to get ready for this change, and its products will meet or exceed every government standard.
-This standard covers silica dust created by all construction materials such as concrete, brick, drywall, stone, wood, asphalt, wood composite, siding and other materials.
+This standard covers silica dust created by all construction materials such as concrete, brick, drywall, stone, wood, asphalt, wood composite, siding, and other materials.

-During planning, it’s important to consider energy efficiency, the cost savings of using smart home controls and the effects of erosion and possible pollution during storm runoff.
-Possible solutions in commercial projects include using porous materials for paved surfaces, planting native vegetation and designing rock gardens and other outdoor features instead of the ever-present and high-maintenance grass lawns that are the standard of most communities.
+During planning, it’s important to consider energy efficiency, the cost savings of using smart home controls, and the effects of erosion and possible pollution during storm runoff.
+Possible solutions in commercial projects include using porous materials for paved surfaces, planting native vegetation, and designing rock gardens and other outdoor features instead of the ever-present and high-maintenance grass lawns that are the standard of most communities.